bnorthern42/Wurm-Random-Tools/Skill-Tools/Readme.md

 * Calculates Required skill to reach a desired QL.

-(reverse of each other, basically)
+(reverse of each other, bassically)

-### No webserver needed

-Simply open up 'calc.html' in your favorite browser, such as chrome.